ncatlab/nlab-content/pages/178.md

   \,.
 $$

-Picking one such reprresentative for each class yields a morphism
+Picking one such representative for each class yields gives a morphism

 $$
   \prod_i H^{n_i}_{dR}(X) \to